 - Once chilled, remove the dough from the refrigerator and unwrap.
 Preheat the oven to 350°F. Line 2 baking sheets with parchment paper.
 Set aside.

-- Cut out the base cookies: Roll out the dough into a rough rectangle about ¼-inch thick on a lightly floured surface.
+- First, cut out the base cookies.
+Roll out the dough into a rough rectangle about ¼-inch thick on a lightly floured surface.
 Using a 2-inch linzer cookie cutter without the circle center cutout attachment, cut out 30 base cookies.
-Use a bench knife or spatula to remove the cookies from the floured surface and place ½ inch apart onto prepared baking sheets.
+Use a bench knife or spatula to remove the cookies from the floured surface, and place ½ inch apart onto prepared baking sheets.
+If you don’t get 30 on the first go, re-roll your scraps as needed.

-- Cut out the top cookies: Roll the remaining dough back into a ball.
+- Roll the remaining dough back into a ball.
 Roll out into a rough rectangle about ¼-inch thick.
-Cut 30 more cookies with the linzer cookie cutter, still without the center circle cutout attachment.
-Once the cookies are cut, use the center circle cutout attachment and cut offset holes out of the cookies.
-Remove the holes from the cookies before carefully placing the cut-out cookie dough ½ inch apart onto prepared baking sheets.
-(If you run out of room on your baking sheets, work in batches.)
+Place the center circle cutout attachment into the cookie cutter and cut out 30 top cookies.
+Remove the center cutout so that there is a hole in the cookie before carefully placing the cut-out cookie dough ½ inch apart onto prepared baking sheets.
+Re-roll scraps as needed.

-- Bake the cookies for 10 minutes.
+- Bake the cookies for 10 minutes (the tops may take slightly less time than the bases).
 Let cool on the baking sheet for 5 minutes, then transfer to a cooling rack to cool completely.

 - When cutting the cookies out to finish off the remaining dough, remember to cut a base cookie and top cookie.
 Continue rolling, cutting, and baking the cookies until all of the dough is used and all of the cookies are baked.

-- Assemble the cookies.
-Place the top cookies on parchment paper or a clean surface.
+- Place the top cookies on parchment paper or a clean surface.
 Place the remaining ½ cup powdered sugar in a fine mesh sieve and dust the cookie tops.

-- Place the Biscoff cookie butter in a microwave safe bowl.
+- Place 1⅓ cups Biscoff cookie butter in a microwave safe bowl.
 Microwave for 15-20 seconds to slightly soften the cookie butter.
 Use the back of a spoon to spread 1 teaspoon of the softened cookie butter onto the base cookie.
 Press a top cookie (the cookie with the center cut out) directly on top making sure that the edges are aligned.
 This will cause the cookie butter to come up into the center of the cookie.
 If the center of the cookie is not filled with cookie butter, you can spoon in a little extra cookie butter to finish filling it.
-Repeat to make 30 total sandwich cookies.1⅓ cups Biscoff cookie butter
+Repeat to make 30 total sandwich cookies.

-- Place one red candy into the Biscoff cookie butter filling close to the bottom edge to make the reindeer nose.¼ cup red cinnamon candies
+- Use ¼ cup red cinnamon candies to create the noses.
+Place one red candy into the Biscoff cookie butter filling close to the bottom edge.

-- Pour the melted chocolate chips into a Ziplock. bag.
+- Melt 1 cup chocolate chips and pour into a Ziplock. bag.
 Cut a pin sized hole in one corner of the bag.
-Gently squeeze the bag to pipe reindeer details: 2 small eyes just above the nose and 2 antlers.1 cup chocolate chips
+Gently squeeze the bag to pipe reindeer details: 2 small eyes just above the nose and 2 antlers.